hulyak/react-tutorial/docs/doc3.md

 ![img](../static/img/useeffect-hook.jpg)

 If you’ve written React class components before, you should be familiar with lifecycle methods like `componentDidMount, componentDidUpdate, and componentWillUnmount`.
 The `useEffect` Hook is all three of these lifecycle methods combined.
-It's used for side effects (all things which happen outside of React) like network requests, managing subscriptions, DOM manipulation, setting up event listeners, timeouts,intervals, and local storage, etc.
+It's used for side effects (all things which happen outside of React) like network requests, managing subscriptions, DOM manipulation, setting up event listeners, timeouts,intervals, or local storage, etc.

-`useEffect` functions runs after every rerender by default.
+`useEffect` functions run after every rerender by default.
 It doesn't matter what caused the render like changing the state, or maybe new props inside effect will be triggered after rendering.

 Setting title of the page will also be a side effect.